-The “urgency” part is the one which gives him that power.
+The “urgency” part is the one that gives him that power.

-But, that is also the key factor which tricks us to play by its rules.
+But, that is also the key factor that tricks us to play by its rules.

 We somehow tend to put aside the fact that this field is also “not important”.